 Don’t isolate your recognition system

 Does today’s employee recognition technology hit the spot?
 Yes, it does.
-But there’s every chance your organisation is also putting its resources behind one of the leading workflow apps and it makes little sense to have recognition systems and workflow systems working in isolation from each other.
+But there’s every chance your organization is also putting its resources behind one of the leading workflow apps and it makes little sense to have recognition systems and workflow systems working in isolation from each other.

-Your employee recognition activity needs to be upfront and centre and that requires seamless integration.
+Your employee recognition activity needs to be upfront and center and that requires seamless integration.
 Connecting recognition to Slack or Yammer (other applications are widely available) gives complete visibility every time recognition takes place.

 Be cautious about gamifying recognition